With grocers projected to continue their digital transformations, five specific grocery technology trends are set to lead the way.

 These consumers are dramatically more likely than those who do not work remotely to order groceries online.
 They reported using digital methods to make grocery and retail purchases four times more often than consumers who did not work remotely, with 63% stating that they had used a digital channel to order groceries in the last month.

-Grocers can leverage on-demand delivery channels to meet the needs of these flexibility-seeking customers, promising to bring their foods to them where they want it, when they want it.
+Grocers can leverage on-demand delivery channels to meet the needs of these flexibility-seeking customers, promising to bring their foods to them where they want them when they want them.
 This shift is already underway, with grocers increasingly partnering with aggregators to offer that last-minute convenience.

 “Grocers are overwhelmingly working towards an omnichannel strategy [and] to satisfy use cases from weekly shops to last-minute needs,” Christian Freese, Uber’s head of grocery and new verticals across the U.S. and Canada, said in an interview.
 “Delivery plays an important part of that.”